Critical Review: Great Elm Group (GEG) & Its Peers

-Great Elm Group (NASDAQ: GEG) is one of 391 publicly-traded companies in the “Prepackaged software” industry, but how does it compare to its competitors?
-We will compare Great Elm Group to similar companies based on the strength of its valuation, dividends, institutional ownership, earnings, risk, profitability and analyst recommendations.
+Great Elm Group (NASDAQ: GEG) is one of 391 publicly-traded companies in the “Prepackaged software” industry, but how does it weigh in compared to its competitors?
+We will compare Great Elm Group to similar businesses based on the strength of its analyst recommendations, institutional ownership, valuation, dividends, earnings, profitability and risk.

 Analyst Recommendations

-This is a breakdown of current ratings and price targets for Great Elm Group and its competitors, as reported by MarketBeat.
+This is a summary of current ratings and target prices for Great Elm Group and its competitors, as provided by MarketBeat.

 |Sell Ratings